RoyKodman/Assembly-Pong-Game/README.md

 ## Features
 - **Classic Pong Gameplay:** Two-player mode with paddle movement and scoring - [Example](Screenshots/Pong.png) .

 - **Portal Gates:** Teleport the ball between two portal gates positioned on opposite sides of the screen, adding a unique twist to the gameplay.

-- **Variable Ball Speed:** The speed and direction of the ball change depending on whether it hits the center or the edges of the paddle, adding a layer of strategy to the game.
+- **Variable Ball Speed:** Hitting the center of the paddle returns the ball at normal speed, while hitting the edges increases speed and changes the angle, adding strategic depth to the gameplay.
+The ball color    changes to indicate speed and direction.

 - **Special Purple Ball:** After 3 total points, a special blinking purple ball appears.
 Scoring with this ball grants double points -
    [Example](Screenshots/Purple-Ball-Mode.png) .

 - **Detailed Game Statistics:** Track and display statistics like corner hits (on the paddle), center hits (on the paddle), and portal passes for both players at the end of the game -
   [Example](Screenshots/Game-Over.png) .

 - **Custom Clock Interrupts:** A custom interrupt handler is used for smooth ball movement and game timing.

 ## How to Play
 1. **Number of Players:** 2

 2. **Player Controls:**
    - **Player 1 (Left Side - Blue):**
      - `W` - Move paddle up